mraible/mongock-docs/site/what-is-mongock/what-is-mongock.md

 ### ... other ways of running Mongock
 The explained way of running Mongock is the common and traditional use case.
-However, Mongock offers more.
+However, Mongock can be used in wider use cases and offers more operations to support these.

 You can use the **Mongock CLI** to run the same migration, but also other operations like undo, list and more supported operations.
 The purpose is to provide a flexible manner of executing migrations.